Let Tax2Win experts file your belated return & claim your TDS

 21 | Section 195 | TDS on Other Payments Made to NR (Not Company) or Foreign Company | Any Person | NR or Foreign Company | Rate as specified in Act or DTAA | No exemption limit |

-22 | Section 194O | TDS on Payments Made to e-commerce Participants | An e-Commerce operator | An e-Commerce participant | 5% | Rs 5 lakh is set only for resident individuals and HUF. |
+22 | Section 194O | TDS on Payments Made to E-commerce Participants | An e-Commerce operator | An e-Commerce participant | 5% | Rs 5 lakh is set only for resident individuals and HUF who have furnished PAN or Aadhaar to e-commerce operators. |

-*R means Resident and NR means Non-Resident
+*R means Resident, and NR means Non-Resident

 The amount of TDS is deposited by using TDS Challan No. 281.
 You can visit the link to see where this payment is made.